WeihengXia0123/Event_Camera_3D_Stereo_Project/README.md

 - In the [CameraBuffer](src/CameraBuffer.py) class, the event procedures are being simulated. <br/>
 This class includes two methods, one is to prepare data, it puts the collected data into memory.
 The other is to find the corresponding event.
 Both of these two methods have implementations corresponding to two different data structures, one is ordinary Array, the other is a dictionary, also called the hashmap.

 - In the [Util](src/Util.py) class, loading method and matching costs functions are been implemented. <br/>
 The loading method is mainly used to adapt to different formats of data.
 Three common linear and nonlinear methods are provided in the cost calculation method.

+- The [OutputController](src/OutputController.py) class is the most important class in the entire project, which implements the very important WMI data structure in the event data processing process. <br/>
+In addition, some related methods such as refreshing WMI, applying filters, evaluating cost values, etc., are all implemented in this class.

+- The data we used were provided by Professor Marianne Maertens and Professor Guillermo Gallego Bonet. http://www.psyco.tu-berlin.de/

 ## Usage
 See template.py